nickjj/flask-static-digest/README.md

 FLASK_STATIC_DIGEST_GZIP_FILES = True
 # When set to False then gzipped files will not be created but static files
 # will still get md5 tagged.

+FLASK_STATIC_DIGEST_HOST_URL = None
+# When set to a value such as https://cdn.example.com and you use static_url_for
+# it will prefix your static path with this URL.
+This would be useful if you
+# host your files from a CDN.
+Make sure to include the protocol (aka. https://).
 ```

 You can override these defaults in your Flask app's config file.